-1.2 Study Area
+A. Study Area

-In this study, we have chosen the northern Arabian Sea (the southern coast of Pakistan) to investigate the influence of rising temperatures on microwave communication.
-Geographic extents of the northern Arabian Sea are shown in Figure 2.
-As shown in the figure, the Arabian Sea is a north-western extension of the Indian Ocean bounded by India (to the east), Pakistan and Iran (to the north), and the Arabian Peninsula in the west.
+In this study, we have chosen the North Arabian Sea to investigate the influence of rising temperatures on microwave communication.
+Geographic extents of the North Arabian Sea are shown in Fig. 2.
+As shown in the figure, the Arabian Sea is a North-western extension of the Indian Ocean bounded by India (to the east), Pakistan and Iran (to the north) and the Arabian Peninsula in the west.
 In the northeast, the sea connects the Persian Gulf through the Gulf of Oman.
-The area under investigation is split into three different zones with latitude/longitude measurements 24.5N°/63.5°E (Zone A), 24.5°N/64°E (Zone B), and 24°N/64.5°E (Zone C).
+The area under investigation is split into three different zones with latitude/longitude measurements $24.5N^{\circ}/63.5^{\circ}E$ (Zone A), $24.5^{\circ}N/64^{\circ}E$ (Zone B), and $24^{\circ}N/64.5^{\circ}E$ (Zone C).

-The past studies revealed that electromagnetic wave propagation is significantly affected by the presence and properties of the atmospheric duct in the Arabian Sea [8].
-The Arabian Sea is a region with one of the highest probabilities of atmospheric ducting around the world [9].
+The past studies revealed that electromagnetic wave propagation is significantly affected by the presence and properties of the atmospheric duct in the Arabian Sea [7].
+The Arabian Sea is a region with one of the highest probabilities of atmospheric ducting around the world [8].
 Assessment of climate models indicates that a 1.5°C increase represents a trapping point.
-Over the years, climatologists have worked with warning temperatures nearer to 2°C. The running models forecast the influence of rising temperatures on sea levels, biodiversity, weather events, and many other factors.
+Over the years, climatologists have worked with warning temperatures nearer to 2°C. The running models forecast the influence of rising temperatures on sea levels. biodiversity, weather events and many other factors.
 Among them, the major part of the ocean climate depends upon the sea surface and air temperature interaction.
-Other aspects of the environment that are affected by temperature are increased humidity, rise in ocean temperatures, and the sea level often directly relevant to the performance of Radio Waves Propagation above the sea surface.
-The maximum thermal structure variation occurs in the lower atmosphere surface up to 1000 m (Figure 3).
-The water vapor density also varies significantly in this region.
+Other aspects of the environment that are affected by temperature are increased humidity, rise in ocean temperatures and the sea level often directly relevant to the performance of Radio Waves Propagation above the sea surface.

-Figure 2.
-Bathymetry and geographical extents of the northern Arabian Sea.
-The area under study is highlighted by Zone A (24.5N°/63.5°E), Zone B (24.5°N/64°E), and Zone C (24°N/64.5°E).
-The map is generated in Matlab using the m\map tool.
+Fig. 2: Bathymetry and Geographical Extents of the North Arabian Sea.
+The Area under Study is Highlighted by Red Box with Zone A (24.5N°/63.5°E), Zone B (24.5°N/ 64°E), and Zone C (24°N/64.5°E)